-BridgerPay is the brand and platform of Bridger AI Limited, registered in Cyprus, established by Israeli Forex veteran Ran Cohen (LinkedIn profile) in 2018.
+BridgerPay is the brand and platform of Bridger AI Limited, registered in Cyprus, and established by Israeli Forex veteran Ran Cohen (LinkedIn profile) in 2018.
 Cohen runs the company together with his partner Nati Harpaz, the former CEO of the Australian e-commerce group Catch.com.
 Ran Cohen‘s past lies in the Traders Group and partnership with some guys considered by the OCCRP the masterminds of the giant scam machine.

 Sometime in 2017, Finance Magnates reported that a Cypriot investment firm bought a 50% stake in Ran Cohen‘s Traders Group, which was considered a training camp for aspiring scammers.
 Cohen allegedly received around €400,000 for 50% of the shares in Traders Group.
 The cooperation with the new guys went well for a few months, we heard.
 But then, in 2018, Cohen’s partners demanded the remaining 50% and got it.